Abhishek322k/Abhishek322k/README.md

 - 👋 Hi, I’m @Abhishek_Kumar
-- 👀 I’m interested in webdevelopment, c++ , DSA/ Algorithm , Python
+- 👀 I’m interested in webdevelopment, c++ , DSA/ Algorithm , Python & ML
 - 🌱 I’m currently learning java_script & React
 - 💞️ I’m looking to collaborate on webd projects
-- 📫 How to reach me ...
+- 📫 How to reach me abhi2002nova@gmail.com

 <!---
 Abhishek322k/Abhishek322k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.